astralway/phrasecount/README.md

 accismus.worker.observer.0=index,check,,phrasecount.DocumentIndexer
 ```

 Now initialize and start Accismus as outlined in its docs.
-The following shows
+Once started the
+load and print commands above can be run passing in
+`$ACCISMUS_HOME/conf/accismus.properties`

 Generating data
 ---------------